Trmice: Sights

-The New Castle, also called Trmice Castle, is the main landmark of the town.
-It was designed by Heinrich von Ferstel and built in the Gothic Revival style in 1856–1863.
-Today it serves as a cultural centre, and as a museum with permanent exhibitions on the history of regional mining and industry and a model railway museum.
+The castle Nový zámek, also called Trmice Castle, is among the most important landmarks of the town.
+It was designed by Heinrich von Ferstel and built in the neo-Gothic style in 1856–1863.
+Today it serves as a cultural centre.
+It also houses a museum with permanent exhibitions on the history of mining and industry in the region, and a model railway museum.

+The main landmark of the town centre is the Church of the Nativity of the Virgin Mary.
+It was originally a Baroque church from the 18th century, which replaced a pilgrimage church from 1645.
+In 1898, it was rebuilt in the Neo-Renaissance style.

+The evangelical Church of the Lord the Jesus was built in the neo-Gothic style in 1905–1907.
+Today the building is owned by the town and is unused.